 Risks Of TOLAC

 Before considering a trial of labor after cesarean delivery (TOLAC), it is important that you are aware of its risks.
-Some of
+Some of them include:3 4

 - Rupture of the cesarean scar on the uterus

 Should you chose a vaginal birth, here are some benefits that it offers:5 6

 - Fewer thromboembolic (broken blood clot) events

 - Fewer neonatal breathing problems

 - Fewer instances of postpartum fever, wound, or uterine infection

 Before making any decision, carefully weigh the pros and cons of TOLAC.
 Also, consult with your gynecologist and determine the method that is the safest for you and the baby.
 Even if you choose to proceed with vaginal birth, always be prepared for a sudden change in delivery plan, as your doctor might call for a C-section, if complications arise during labor.

 |↑1, ↑2, ↑6||Neff, Matthew J. “ACOG Releases guidelines for vaginal birth after cesarean delivery.”
 American family physician 70, no. 7 (2004): 1397-1398.|

 |↑3||Vaginal Birth After Cesarean Delivery – Deciding on a Trial of Labor After Cesarean Delivery.
 The American Congress of Obstetrician and Gynecologists|